Considering Sony Group Corporation (SONY) as a potential investment: What Should You Do? - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, SONY’s forward annual dividend rate was 60.00, compared to 0.53 this year.
-Against a Trailing Annual Dividend Yield of 73.10%, it implies a Forward Annual Dividend Yield of 0.80%.
+The forward annual dividend rate for SONY is 0.53, which was 60.00 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 69.16%, it implies a Forward Annual Dividend Yield of 0.80%.
 The stock’s 5-year Average Dividend Yield is 0.54.
-The current Payout Ratio is 537.00% for SONY, which recently paid a dividend on Jun 09, 2022 with an ex-dividend date of Mar 28, 2022.
-Stock splits for the company last occurred on May 24, 2000 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Its stock is currently analyzed by 2 different market analysts.
+The company has 2 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $1.28 for the current quarter, with a high estimate of $1.36 and a low estimate of $1.21, while EPS last year was $1.56.
 The consensus estimate for the next quarter is $1.06, with high estimates of $1.07 and low estimates of $1.05.

 Analysts are recommending an EPS of between $6.99 and $4.66 for the fiscal current year, implying an average EPS of $6.07.
 EPS for the following year is $6.35, with 3 analysts recommending between $8.53 and $5.22.